TheNilesh/huffman/README.md

 =====

 Huffman Algorithm is an efficient way for file Compression and Decompression.
 This program exactly follows huffman algorithm.
-It reads frequent characters from input file and replace it with shorter binary codeword.
+It reads frequent characters from input file and replaces them with shorter binary codeword.
-The original file can be produced again without loosing any bit.
+The original file can be produced again without losing any bit.

 Usage
 =====